Conductor: Carlos Ágreda

 Auditions: Early June

 ESYO Repertory Orchestra is a full symphonic orchestra that provides intermediate-level students with challenging rehearsal and performance opportunities while stressing fundamental technical and musical skills and the improvement of sight-reading abilities.
-The orchestra performs three or four concerts during the year and regularly performs with the Youth Orchestra at a major venue.
-The Repertory Orchestra participates in community collaborations and festivals, and participates in the ESYO fall rehearsal weekend in the Catskill Mountains.
+The orchestra performs three or four concerts during the year and regularly performs with the Symphony Orchestra at a major venue.
+The Repertory Orchestra participates in community collaborations and festivals, and participates in the ESYO fall Frost Valley rehearsal weekend retreat in the Catskill Mountains.

 Conductor: Joseph Gumpper